Development of Regional Water Strategies

-Key stakeholders involved during this development phase include Councils, Joint Organisations, Aboriginal stakeholders, peak groups as well as the public.
+Key stakeholders involved during this development phase include Councils, Joint Organisations, peak groups as well as the public.
+We have also met with Aboriginal communities to seek input on cultural values and rights.
 Insights from previous engagement on Water Resource Plans and other programs is used in the development of the Regional Water Strategies.

 The strategies will provide an opportunity to explore how we can better integrate and shape future planning and policies to deliver improved water outcomes.
 The objectives, challenges, opportunities and options identified in the draft regional water strategies will be tested, evaluated and refined based on feedback from the public exhibition process and stakeholder engagement.

 We are developing a long list of options that includes potential policy management and infrastructure measures to ensure we consider and test a broad range of possible solutions.
 Only some of the options will already be costed and they will not yet have been prioritised.
 The long lists will be available when a draft strategy is released for public exhibition.
 The department will include stakeholder feedback with other data to analyse these options to create a final short list of actions and the evidence to support these actions.

 The final regional water strategies for each region will include;

 - a final package of actions approved by government,

 - an implementation plan including a clear governance structure for delivery, and

 All of which will be focused on maximising water security benefits that are distributed for the best economic and community outcomes.

 The Greater Hunter Regional Water Strategy has been finalised and will be implemented over the coming years.